-- \$27.5 million aggregate principal amount of the TransTexas Notes for \$28.2 million in cash, which included \$0.7 million of accrued interest through December 6, 2004; - All of the membership interests of Mid River, the assets of which consist of \$38.0 million principal amount of Panaco Debt, and \$0.1 million of accrued interest, through December 6, 2004, for \$38.1 million in cash; and - \$37.0 million principal amount of Atlantic Holdings Notes for \$36.0 million in cash.
+- \$27.5 million aggregate principal amount of term notes issued by TransTexas, or the TransTexas Notes for \$28.2 million in cash, which included \$0.7 million of accrued interest through December 6, 2004; - All of the membership interests of Mid River, the assets of which consist of \$38.0 million principal amount of term loans outstanding under the term loan and security agreement, dated as of November 16, 2004, among Panaco, Inc. as borrower, the lenders (as defined therein) and Mid River as administrative agent, or the Panaco Debt, and \$0.1 million of accrued interest, through December 6, 2004, for \$38.1 million in cash; and - \$37.0 million principal amount of 3% notes due 2008 issued by Atlantic Coast Entertainment Holdings LLC, or Atlantic Holdings, or the Atlantic Holdings Notes, for \$36.0 million in cash.